ysulyma/rp-paint/README.md

 Doodling recorder and replayer for [ractive-player](https://github.com/ysulyma/ractive-player)/[rp-recording](https://github.com/ysulyma/rp-recording/).

-Very beta!
+Alpha version!
 Use at your own risk.

 ## Installation